xmohammedA/Algorithm-_heap_sort_and_Kruskal/README.md

    Heap-Sort is a comparison-based sorting algorithm that uses the properties of a binary heap (max-heap or min-heap).<br>
    It efficiently sorts data in O(nlogn) time and is an in-place sorting algorithm, requiring no extra memory for intermediate operations.

-### *Steps Involved in Heap-Sort*
- 1. Build a Max Heap: <br>
-         Traverse all non-leaf nodes and ensure the max heap property for each node using a process called heapify.
- 2. Sort the Array
-      1. Swap the root with the last element in the heap and then heapify the reduced heap.
-      2. Repeat until all elements are sorted.
 ### *Time Complexity Analysis*
 1. Time Complexity:
       - Building the heap: O(n)